 At the start of the year, I wondered whether it was time to get another pet.
 My beloved cat Wigsy passed away towards the end of 2021, and I sometimes missed having pet company.

-I had always loved dogs, and they seemed to love me back, but we never had dogs when we were growing up.
-We were very much a cat/rabbit/hamster/guinea pig kind of household (now is not the time to mention the stick insect phase/incident!).
+I have always loved dogs, and they seemed to love me back.
+But we never had dogs when we were growing up (my Dad wasn’t a fan!).
+We were very much a small animal kind of household (let’s not mention the stick insect phase/incident!).
 I just had to rely on friends’ dogs to make a fuss of now and again.

-Last year, a few Instagram friends posted photos of dogs they were looking after, and it left me wanting to find out more.
+Last year, a few Instagram friends posted photos of dogs they were looking after.
+It left me wanting to find out more.

-It turned out they had signed up to an app called Borrow My Doggy, where you can get to know local dog owners who might be looking for someone to look after their dogs.
-They might want their dog looked after for various reasons, but most of the time, it seems to be while they are at work, on holiday or away for the weekend.
+It turned out they had signed up to a website called Borrow My Doggy.
+The website matches up local dog owners with people who want to look after dogs.
+They could want their dog looked after for various reasons.
+But most of the time, it was to walk them while their owners were at work, on holiday or away for the weekend.

 Straight away, I knew this was something that I could do.
-I’m always heading out for walks, so I knew I could give them plenty of exercise whilst they were in my company.
-And it would give me a great excuse to get up from my desk throughout the day to give them some fuss.
+I’m always out walking, so I knew I could give them plenty of exercise whilst they were in my company.
+It would give me a great excuse to get away from my screen to give them some fuss too.

 How do I sign up?

 The process for signing up to Borrow My Doggy is really straightforward.
 First of all, you need to create a profile.
-I uploaded a photo of myself and wrote a description outlining why I wanted to look after dogs and a bit about my experience with dogs.
-You can choose whether you’re looking for a dog for some company or some exercise (or both!), and your availability, i.e. do you want to look after them at weekends, evenings, or weekdays?
+I uploaded a photo of myself and wrote a description.
+The description includedwhy I wanted to look after dogs and a bit about my experience with them.
+You can choose whether you’re looking for a dog for company, exercise (or both!).
+And you also need to include your availability.

-You can sign up to the app for free, but this doesn’t allow you to contact dog owners.
-You can still browse the dog profiles without parting with your money, but you need to become a Premium Member to send messages.
-The sign-up fee set me back just £12.99 for the year, which includes access to a 24/7 vet line and insurance.
+There is an option to sign up to the app for free.
+But this doesn’t allow you to contact dog owners directly.
+You can browse profiles without parting with your money, but you need to become a Premium Member to send messages.
+The sign-up fee set me back just £12.99 for the year.
+This includes access to a 24/7 vet line and insurance.

 Note that signing up to Borrow my Doggy is not a way to make money.
-Borrowers do not get paid for looking after dogs, and I would only recommend signing up if you really are a dog lover.
+Borrowers do not get paid.
+I would only recommend signing up if you really are a dog lover.

 What happens next?

 What happens next is entirely up to you.
-Borrow my Doggy suggest going through dog profiles and liking them, and they also advise you to send a message to the owners to find out more about looking after their dog.
+Borrow my Doggy suggest going through dog profiles and liking them.
+They also advise you to send a message to the owners to find out more about looking after their dog.

-I have to admit that when I signed up, I liked a lot of dog profiles, but I was lucky that each of the dogs I now look after their owners contacted me.
+I have to admit that when I signed up, I liked A LOT of dog profiles.
+I was lucky that each of the dogs I now look after, their owners contacted me direct.

-With the other two dogs I look after, Stella and Holly, I only met their owners once before they trusted me to start looking after their dogs.
+With the other two dogs, Stella and Holly, I only met their owners once before they trusted me to start looking after them.

 How many dogs can I look after at any one time?